vikashchand/whatsapp-spam-bot/README.md

 unzip it

-type the desired mesaage in send.txt and save
+type the desired mesaage in the brackets and save

 open the folder with vscode
 run the script and place the cursor in inbox where u want to spam